-- You must be enrolled in and earn passing grades in a minimum of four courses each and every grading period to have continuing eligibility.
-Talk to your Athletic Director before dropping courses to determine how it will affect your eligibility. - You must have maintained a minimum 1.5 GPA during the grading period prior to the grading period in which s/he wishes to participate (Board Policy 2430 and 2431).
+You must be enrolled in and earn passing grades in a minimum of four courses each and every grading period to have continuing eligibility.
+Talk to your Athletic Director before dropping courses to determine how it will affect your eligibility.